duarte152/andy-dashboard/emails_supervisores_prontos.md

 What I find missing in most digital health research - and what I could contribute to your group - is a rigorous examination of what happens in the *human infrastructure* surrounding a clinical AI tool: the onboarding design, the ongoing enablement programs, the moments of re-engagement after early disengagement.
 I have been building and iterating on exactly these interventions for four years, and I believe the question of how structured enablement programs affect the shape of the long-term adoption curve remains underexplored in the literature - particularly for systems centred around generative AI and other recently developed clinical AI technologies.

-I have been thinking around questions of how structured enablement interventions shape the long-term adoption trajectory of AI-assisted clinical tools - but I would be grateful to be guided by your expertise on where the most relevant directions lie within your current work.
+I have been thinking about how structured enablement interventions shape the long-term adoption trajectory of AI-assisted clinical tools - but I would be grateful to be guided by your expertise on where the most relevant directions lie within your current work.

 I hold a Bachelor's in Social Communication from PUC-Rio (Brazil), with a Minor in Entrepreneurship.
 Before Laudite, I participated in the START Global Fellowship - a remote program run by the University of St. Gallen in Switzerland.
 I also served as a Second Lieutenant in the Brazilian Army.
 I hold Portuguese citizenship in addition to Brazilian.